mittalgovind/wavepulse-take-home/README.md

 - Two example `curl` commands showing how to query the endpoint.
 - A note indicating how much time you spent.
 - If the project is incomplete, list any TODOs clearly.

 Optional: You may include a Dockerfile or `docker-compose.yml` if you prefer a containerized setup.

 ## 5. Submission

 Fork the provided GitHub repository, push your work to your fork, and submit a pull request (PR) to the original repo.
-Include a short note on the PR stating how much time you spent.

 Reminder: Stop at approximately 3 hours — I value clean thinking and maintainability over completeness.